|Carol Page Tilson (#46543875)|

 Feel free to request changes in memorials I've submitted.
 Please use the edit menu but don't just tell me -- show me.
 That means SENDING PROOF of your info.
-A vital record transcription or, at least, a census listing, usually will do.
-Sorry, but undocumented requests from folks disguised by anonymous screen names have little credence with me.
+The transcription of a vital record or, at least, of a census listing, usually will do.

 I gladly transfer maintenance of memorials to anyone more closely related to the individual than I [fourth cousin beats fifth cousin twice removed].
 And I'd like to reunite all parents- and sibs-in-law, especially those "inherited" but not personally researched, with blood relatives.
 Please ask but include PROOF of your relationship.

-While I never demand and have requested very few transfers myself, I seldom turn them down.
+While I never demand and have requested very few transfers myself, I rarely turn them down.